- What is an electronic learning portfolio?

 One of the overarching goals of the ICC and Ithaca College's other IC20/20 initiatives is for students to understand and articulate how their experiences in the classroom and outside of the classroom, such as the residential experience, student activities, athletics, and student employment, have contributed to their learning.
 Your portfolio account allows you to collect artifacts (assignments or other tangible products) of your learning and reflections on your learning over the course of your time here so that, when you graduate, you can articulate how your college learning experiences in totality have contributed to your development of specific knowledge and skills.
 Additionally, the College can examine the content of the portfolios to document how well students as a whole are meeting the institution's learning outcomes and use this information to make program changes where needed.

-You will be able to access your account by logging in to myHome on the Ithaca College website.
-Accounts for incoming fall 2015 students will become available during summer 2015.
+You will be able to access your account through the Taskstream tile on apps.ithaca.edu on the Ithaca College website.
+Accounts for incoming fall 2020 students are currently pending [10.07.20].

 Artifacts should be uploaded and submitted within your ICC drf during or shortly after you complete each ICC course requirement.
 That way, you don't have to worry about losing your artifacts or forgetting to submit them.
 ICC portfolios will be checked periodically during your time at Ithaca College and you will be notified if you are not progressing toward completion of your ICC portfolio.